Azure-Samples/ms-identity-nodejs-webapi-azurefunctions/README.md

     func start
 ```

+> :information_source: While in **VS Code**, you can simply press **F5** to run the application.
+Make sure that a **VS Code** cache folder `.vscode` exists for configuration.

-1. The function app will run on `http://localhost:7071/api` when you test it locally.
+- The function app will run on `http://localhost:7071/api` when you test it locally.
-1. The function app will run on `https://<yournodejsfunction>.azurewebsites.net` when you run it deployed to Azure.
+- The function app will run on `https://<yournodejsfunction>.azurewebsites.net` when you run it deployed to Azure.

 ## Explore the sample